 If you’re looking for a jacket that’s going to last decades, a custom piece from Aero is definitely worthy investment.
 They custom makes each jacket so you can choose the leather and hardware you prefer.
 And, like Simmons Bilt, they offer some of the best hides available on the market.
 The jacket shown above is the base model, inspired by the designs of the 1930s, and shown in the Tumbled Brown Chromexcel (I think) with brass hardware.
 But I would contact Aero directly to see all the options.
 The jackets are also lined in a heavy duty moleskin with cotton drill cloth through the sleeves to make it easier to slip the jacket on and off.

 Did we miss a great alternative for the James Bond Skyfall leather jacket?
 Tell us about it in the comments!
 If you’re interested in some winter worthy leather jacket styles, check out our posts on the Iconic Sheepskin Jacket!
-You can also visit our Facebook page, Instagram account and Pinterest Boards for more James Bond, Daniel Craig and Steve McQueen style advice and inspiration!
+You can also visit our Facebook page, our NEW Instagram account and Pinterest Boards for more James Bond, Daniel Craig and Steve McQueen style advice and inspiration!